-(g) Flood Management in the Matangi Residential Area
+(g) Flood Management in the Mātangi Residential Area

-- (i) Any subdivision consent application within the Matangi Residential Area (Map 7A.3) shall show through modelling that following the development of all stages of the Matangi Residential Area: - a. flood levels within the nearby Residential Zone will be reduced or remain unchanged. - b. flood levels within Rural Zone, will not increase by more than 50mm. - (ii) All lots, excluding balance lots, within the Matangi Residential Area shall have ground levels to suit construction of conventional modern 'on grade' dwellings that have floor levels achieving a reasonable freeboard, above the 0.5% AEP (1 in 200 years) flood level (with flood levels and reasonable freeboard as determined by Horizons Regional Council).
+- Any subdivision consent application within the Mātangi Residential Area (Map 7A.3) shall show through modelling that following the development of all stages of the Mātangi Residential Area: - flood levels within the nearby Residential Zone will be reduced or remain unchanged. - flood levels within Rural Zone, will not increase by more than 50mm. - (ii) All lots, excluding balance lots, within the Mātangi Residential Area shall have ground levels to suit construction of conventional modern 'on grade' dwellings that have floor levels achieving a reasonable freeboard, above the 0.5% AEP (1 in 200 years) flood level (with flood levels and reasonable freeboard as determined by Horizons Regional Council).

-(h) (g) Water Sensitive Design in the Aokautere Greenfield Residential Area
+(h) Water Sensitive Design in the Aokautere Residential Area

-A Stormwater Management Plan for the entire development (inclusive of all stages and incorporating any contributing flows from the upstream catchment, where relevant) has been must be prepared by a suitably qualified stormwater design consultant with experience in Water Sensitive Design concepts and elements.
-The Stormwater Management Plan must address demonstrate:

-- how the design, layout and management of stormwater is in general accordance with the Aokautere Structure Plan; - the likely changes in hydrology in the catchment as a result of the development;

-- the likely changes in stormwater quantities created by the development for the 50% 2 year, 20% 5 year, 10% 10 year, 5% 20 year, 2% 50 year and 1% 100 year AEP ARI events, with design storms as specified in the Palmerston North City Council Engineering Standards for Land Development, taking into account climate change effects and the provision of stormwater reticulation to accommodate stormwater flows; - an assessment of the potential effects of stormwater (velocity, depth, flood extent, erosion) on the receiving environment, including people, property; and infrastructure; - an assessment of potential effects of stormwater management measures on the stability of the Aokautere Church Stream and Moonshine Valley Reserve Stream, and any other existing, permanent or ephemeral watercourses located in the Aokautere Greenfield Residential Area and proposed mitigation measures; - an assessment of the potential effects of stormwater management measures on land stability and liquefaction hazard and any proposed mitigation; - how overland discharge down the gully slopes will be avoided, with all run-off discharge into the gullies provided through controlled pipe outlets, with appropriate erosion control and energy mitigation measures; - how the stormwater management measures interact and integrate with the downstream Primary Stormwater Elements - how the stormwater management system provides stormwater detention so as to achieve hydraulic neutrality and mitigate flood and erosion risk; - how the design and management of stormwater addresses the matters in Policy 4.7: - how the design and layout of stormwater infrastructure is in general accordance with the Aokautere Structure Plan and incorporates the perimeter stormwater swale referred to in Policy 4.10 and 4.11; - how stormwater management solutions will be adopted to ensure an integrated approach to stormwater management, having regard to the mitigation of effects on the receiving gullies, with capacity to accommodate climate change flows in accordance with the Palmerston North City Council Engineering Standards for Land Development; - how Water Sensitive Design and other initiatives will be used to manage water quality through low impact design principles, including roadside bioretention facilities (rain gardens) connecting to the stormwater reticulation network; - how stormwater management measures comply with any resource consents held by the Council for stormwater at a regional or district level; and - the intended staging and timing of the provision and vesting and/or upgrading and replacement of infrastructure assets so as to ensure an efficient, effective, functional and sustainable delivery of stormwater infrastructure.
+- (i) A Stormwater Management Plan for the entire development (inclusive of all stages) must be prepared by a suitably qualified stormwater design consultant with experience in Water Sensitive Design concepts and elements.
+The Stormwater Management Plan must demonstrate: - how the design, layout and management of stormwater is in general accordance with the Aokautere Structure Plan; - the likely changes in stormwater quantities created by the development for the 2 year, 5 year, 10 year, 20 year, 50 year and 100 year ARI events, with design storms as specified in the Palmerston North City Council Engineering Standards for Land Development, taking into account climate change effects and the provision of stormwater reticulation to accommodate stormwater flows; - how the stormwater management system provides stormwater detention so as to achieve hydraulic neutrality and mitigate flood and erosion risk; - how stormwater management solutions will be adopted to ensure an integrated approach to stormwater management, having regard to the mitigation of effects on the receiving gullies, with capacity to accommodate climate change flows in accordance with the Palmerston North City Council Engineering Standards for Land Development; - how Water Sensitive Design and other initiatives will be used to manage water quality through low impact design principles, including roadside bioretention facilities (rain gardens) connecting to the stormwater reticulation network;

+- how overland discharge down the gully slopes will be avoided, with all run-off discharge into the gullies provided through controlled pipe outlets, with appropriate erosion control and energy mitigation measures; - an assessment of the potential effects of stormwater (velocity, depth, flood extent); - an assessment of potential effects of stormwater management measures on the stability of the Aokautere Church Stream and Moonshine Valley Reserve Stream, and any other existing, permanent or ephemeral watercourses located in the Aokautere Residential Area and proposed mitigation measures; - an assessment of the potential effects of stormwater management measures on land stability and liquefaction hazard and any proposed mitigation; - how stormwater management measures comply with any resource consents held by the Council for stormwater at a regional or district level; and - the intended staging and timing of the provision and vesting and/or upgrading and replacement of infrastructure assets so as to ensure an efficient, effective, functional and sustainable delivery of stormwater infrastructure.

-h.
-Transport Network Requirements for Aokautere Structure Plan
+(i) Transport Network Requirements for Aokautere Structure Plan